benmills/openai-markdown/README.md

 **Conversation syntax**

 OpenAI Markdown prioritizes minimal syntax to ensure your files are as close to pure markdown as possible.
 Model responses are wrapped with `Icons` that can be set to any text string in the plugin settings.
 By default, a sequence of emojis are used (✨📜, ••◦).
+This means that all text not wrapped in the icons is considered a user message.

 **Send file to OpenAI**